Geer tube: Geer's solution

-Charles Willard Geer, then an assistant professor at the University of Southern California, was lecturing on the mechanical methods of producing color television that were being experimented with in the 1940s, and decided that an electronically scanned system would be superior, if someone would only invent one.
-Mentioning it later to his wife, she replied "You'd better get busy and invent it yourself".
+Charles Willard Geer, then an assistant professor at the University of Southern California, was lecturing on the mechanical methods of producing color television that was being experimented with in the 1940s and decided that an electronically scanned system would be superior if someone would only invent one.
+Mentioning it later to his wife, she replied, "You'd better get busy and invent it yourself".

 Geer solved the display problem with the novel application of optics.
 Instead of trying to focus the electron beams onto tiny spots, he instead focused them onto larger areas and used simple optics to re-combine each individual primary color at any given place on the screen into a single pixel.
-The tube was arranged with three separate electron guns, one each for red, green and blue (RGB), arranged around the outside of the picture area.
-This made a Geer tube quite large; the "necks" of the tubes normally lie behind the display area and give the TV its depth, whereas in the Geer tube the necks projected around the outside of the display area, making it much larger.
+The tube was arranged with three separate electron guns, one each for red, green, and blue (RGB), arranged around the outside of the picture area.
+This made a Geer tube quite large; the "necks" of the tubes normally lie behind the display area and give the TV its depth, whereas in the Geer tube, the necks projected around the outside of the display area, making it much larger.

 The rear face of the screen was covered with a series of tiny triangular pyramids imprinted on an aluminum sheet, coated on the inside of each face with colored phosphor.
 Properly aligned, a given electron beam could only reach one face of the pyramids, striking it and traveling through the thin metal into the thicker phosphor layer inside.
 When all three guns hit their respective faces, the colored light was created in the interior of the pyramid where it mixed, producing a proper color display on the open base, which faced the user.